What is Qi Performance?

 An animal's athletic performance is determined by the animal's ability to complete the assigned task.

 In racing, we assess performance by the speed in which the task is completed.

-The three main factors limiting an athlete’s speed are physiological fatigue, pain, and psychogenic stress.
+Accordingly, the three main factors limiting an athlete's speed are:

 The Qi Performance herbal blend works to reduce the factors reducing speed ability.

 Which then helps the animals reach their maximum performance potential.